biopragmatics/oquat/docs/unknowns/source/eco.md

 | URL:https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153338/                                                                                  |        1 | [ECO:0007083](http://purl.obolibrary.org/obo/ECO_0007083)                                                                                                                                                                                  |
 | URL:http://www.joponline.org/doi/pdf/10.1902/jop.1992.63.7.576                                                                            |        1 | [ECO:0007085](http://purl.obolibrary.org/obo/ECO_0007085)                                                                                                                                                                                  |

-## `url` (106)
+## `url`

+There are 106 usages of `url` in `eco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url).

 <details>
 <summary>Click to expand the `url` table</summary>